gvwilson/sdxpy/en/src/backup/index.md

 A better approach is to use a [%i "mock object" %][%g mock_object "mock object" %][%/i%] instead of the real filesystem ([%x tester %]).
-The [pyfakefs][pyfakefs] module replaces key functions like `read` with functions that act the same but act on "files" stores in memory
+The [pyfakefs][pyfakefs] module replaces key functions like `open` with functions that behave the same way but act on "files" stored in memory
 ([% f backup-mock-fs %]).
 Using it prevents our tests from accidentally disturbing the filesystem;
 it also makes tests much faster